 At Trinity we offer the following qualifications to pupils at Key Stage 4:

 Understanding the different qualifications

 At Key Stage 4 (Years 10 & 11) all pupils study the core subjects together with the subject choices they make from a wide range of options.
-The core subjects include Religious Education, English (including English Literature), Mathematics, Science, Physical Education and a Guidance Programme.
-Pupils may choose one subject from a range of our specialist options.
-The option choice includes triple science which allows the opportunity to take examinations in three separate sciences rather than the Dual and Single Award Modular Science qualifications included in the core.
-An increasing range of vocational subjects is offered at Key Stage 4 including Business Studies, Engineering, ICT in Creative Studies & Interactive Media, BTEC Sport, Product Design.
+The core subjects include Religious Education, English (including English Literature), Mathematics, Science, Physical Education and a PSHCE Guidance Programme.
+Pupils may choose three subjects from our broad range.
+An increasing range of vocational subjects is offered at Key Stage 4 including Business Studies, Engineering, IMedia and BTEC Sport.
 More detailed information on optional subjects can be found from the individual subject pages.

 New KS4 Grades